-- f.
-During recess: - Students will be required to maintain 6-feet of separation - Students must be in stable grouping or cohorts - Typical recess time broken into fewer shorter breaks throughout the day - Play structures and sand boxes would remain off limits until social distancing requirements are lifted - Teachers will provide structured physical education activities for students - g.
-During passing periods: - Students and staff will make every effort to avoid congestion in bathrooms and hallways - h.
-Classrooms and other instructional spaces: - All desks and seating areas (student and teachers) will be separated by at least 6-feet - Acrylic germ shield barriers on wheels will be available in classrooms and front offices - Individual acrylic germ shield barriers (study carrels) will be available for student desks - i.
-Restrooms: - Automatic paper towel dispensers will be installed in all restrooms - Limit number of students in restroom to every other stall/sink - Signage/protocol: occupancy limit in bathroom, with ground markings outside of bathroom to ensure 6-feet of separation - Campus Student Supervisor or teachers will supervise bathrooms during high usage time - Preschool through Kindergarten age students will use individual classroom restrooms - j.
+- Automatic paper towel dispensers will have been be installed in all restrooms - Limit number of students in restroom to every other stall/sink - Signage/protocol: occupancy limit in bathroom, with ground markings outside of bathroom to ensure 6-feet of separation-maximize physical distancing - Campus Student Supervisor or teachers will supervise bathrooms during high usage time - Preschool through Kindergarten age students will use individual classroom restrooms - j.
 While students are exiting the campus: - Multiple gates will be open for the purpose of dismissal - Teachers will walk students to campus exits and release one class at a time - Teachers will provide daily reminders to social distance at dismissal - Preschool through Kindergarten teachers will release directly to an authorized adult - Each site principal will create a dismissal schedule with times, classes, and locations - k.
 Before- and after-school programs: - Before and after school programs will be required to follow all daily protocols established and practiced by the District and school. - I. Other: - Stanchions or other roping off system will limit access into office areas with open area desks

-- Room dividers (with windows) and cots will be purchased for each isolation area to separate potentially infectious persons - Signage will be posted in Multi-Purpose Rooms indicating a new limited capacity due to social/physical distancing - The layout for each MPR will be determined based on meeting the need for social/physical distancing - The MPRs were measured for the possibility of preparing to serve meals as a school cafeteria at a later date.
+- Room dividers (with windows) Acrylic germ shield barriers and cots will be have been purchased for each isolation area to separate potentially infectious persons - Signage will be posted in Multi-Purpose Rooms indicating a new limited capacity due to social/physical distancing - The layout for each MPR will be determined based on meeting the need for social/physical distancing - The MPRs were measured for the possibility of preparing to serve meals as a school cafeteria at a later date.
 The following numbers reflect the capacity at each school for the serving of meals.

-John Otis School - 30 plus 8 on the stage Kimball School - 30 plus 8 on the stage Central School - 40 plus 12 on the stage Rancho de la Nación School - 64 plus 12 on the stage El Toyon School - 40 plus 12 on the stage Ira Harbison School - 35 plus 12 on the stage Palmer Way School - 49 plus 12 on the stage Lincoln Acres School - 36 plus 12 on the stage Olivewood School - 42 plus 12 on the stage
+John Otis School - 30 plus 8 on the stage

+Kimball School - 30 plus 8 on the stage Central

+School - 40 plus 12 on the stage

+Rancho de la Nación School - 64 plus 12 on the stage

+El Toyon School - 40 plus 12 on the stage

+Ira Harbison School - 35 plus 12 on the stage

+Palmer Way School - 49 plus 12 on the stage

+Lincoln Acres School - 36 plus 12 on the stage

+Olivewood School - 42 plus 12 on the stage

+Las Palmas School - 42 plus 12 on the stage